 - They come with different types of blades.

-- Pocket knives are made of stainless steel, whereas whittling knives are high-carbon steel.
+- Pocket knives are stainless steel, whereas whittling knives are high-carbon steel.

-- Pocket knives dull slowly and sharpen slowly, whereas whittling knives are the opposite.
+- Pocket knives dull and sharpen slowly, whereas whittling knives are the opposite.

 - Pocket knives are more affordable than whittling knives.

 - A pocket knife is easier to carry than a whittling knife.

 Flexcut Tri-Jack Pro is a specific carving knife with three different blades.
 It is for roughing, detailing, and cutting.
 It fits easily and securely in your pocket or backpack.
 The blades lock in the open position.
 It has black aluminum handles with cherry wood inlay.